mozilla-ai/lumigator/docs/source/user-guides/local-models.md

 EVAL_MAX_SAMPLES="10"
 ```

-Next, you have a choice between choosing one of the below-mentioned local LLM tools.
-Next, we describe the steps locally host your desired model and enable Lumigator to query the local model's inference endpoint.
+Next, you have a choice of choosing one among the below-mentioned local LLM tools.
+We describe the steps locally host your desired model and enable Lumigator to query the local model's inference endpoint.

 ## Llamafile
 [Llamafile](https://github.com/Mozilla-Ocho/llamafile) bundles LLM weights and a specially-compiled version of [llama.cpp](https://github.com/ggerganov/llama.cpp) into a single executable file, allowing users to run large language models locally without any additional setup or dependencies.

 ### Download and Setup Llamafile Locally
 1. Download any model's Llamafile from the official [repo](https://github.com/Mozilla-Ocho/llamafile?tab=readme-ov-file#other-example-llamafiles).
 For example, `mistral-7b-instruct-v0.2.Q4_0.llamafile` is a 3.85 GB Llamafile to get started with (alternatively `Llama-3.2-1B-Instruct.Q6_K.llamafile` is smaller at 1.11 GB).
-2. Grant execution permissions: `chmod +x mistral-7b-instruct-v0.2.Q4_0.llamafile`
+2. Grant execution permissions: `chmod +x mistral-7b-instruct-v0.2.Q4_0.llamafile`.
 3. Start the application locally with `./mistral-7b-instruct-v0.2.Q4_0.llamafile`.

 You should be able to see it running on http://localhost:8080/.
 Note that this is the endpoint that Lumigator will use to interact with.